Wednesday, March 4, 2026

 IV.
 Announcements President Heyser

-conducted immediately following the adjournment of this evening’s monthly general
+conducted immediately following the adjournment of the November 28, 2023 monthly

 V. Approval of Agenda and Minutes – Council

-A motion to approve minutes of the Council Business Meeting of June 12, 2023; and
+A motion to approve minutes of the Borough Council Meeting of November 13, 2023;

 VI.
 Public Comment (Restricted to Items on the Agenda)